 “How to Point a Domain Name to Your Site” is a normal question that my clients ask me often.
 Most of them don’t have any knowledge of web technology.
-They don’t know that domain name and web hosting can host in different place but they can work together.
+They don’t know that domain name and web hosting can host in a different place but they can work together.
 Let me explain in plain English.

-Once you save the change, you will be noticed that DNS Server update may take up to 48 hours to take effect.
+Once you save the change, you will be noticed that the DNS Server update may take up to 48 hours to take effect.
 However, most of the time, it will take around 3-5 minutes.
 When you visit your domain name, it should connect to your web hosting successfully after 48 hours or less.
 How to test it?
-You create the index.html file and upload to your web hosting at the domain root directory.
+You create the index.html file and upload it to your web hosting at the domain root directory.
 Add the HTML code below.

 When you visit your domain name, you should see the text from index.html.